Computational-Plant-Science/plantit/README.md

 # Requirements

-The following are required to run `plantit`:
+The following are required to run `DIRT2_Webplatform`:

 - A Unix shell
 - [Docker](https://www.docker.com/)